 Helping Governments Implement the International Code of Marketing of Breastmilk Substitutes

 We provide Code advocacy and drafting training, and give legal advice to governments, infant health agencies, and NGOs.
-Over the last 20 years, we have contributed directly and indirectly to 72 countries implementing all or many of the provisions of the International Code into national legislation.
+As at December 2015, we have contributed directly and indirectly to 77 countries in implementing all or many of the provisions of the International Code into national legislation.

 Monitoring and Publishing Code Violations